roy-saurabh/AWARE-main/README.md

 ### Data Files

 **Important:** The data files required for this analysis are not included due to sensitivity concerns.
-You will need to obtain similar datasets to replicate the analysis.
+Obtain similar datasets to replicate the analysis.

 #### Questionnaire Data Files

-Place your questionnaire data files in the `data/` directory.
+Place the questionnaire data files in the `data/` directory.
 The expected files are:

 - `patient_health_questionnaire_phq9.csv`
 - `generalized_anxiety_disorder_scale_gad7.csv`